bboynton97/twitter-purge-handle/README.md

 A Python script that checks if a Twitter handle becomes available and sends an email notification when it does.
 This open-source project utilizes the Tweepy library for Twitter API interaction and the smtplib library for sending email notifications.

+## Don't want to implement all of this?
+We are building a hosted version that will do this for you at < url >.

+## Approaches
+There are two ways to use this repo.
+If you can get access to the Twitter v1.1 API, use that.
+I was not able to get access, so I created an additional workaround method.

 ## Features

 - Monitors a specified Twitter handle to check if it becomes available.